elastic/apm/docs/agent-development.md

 ### Distributed Tracing

-We implement the [W3C Trace Context](https://w3c.github.io/trace-context/) standard, with the exceptions that we currently use the header name "elastic-apm-traceparent" and we do not currently support "tracestate".
-Both of these exceptions will be removed as Trace Context nears finalisation; we are tracking this in https://github.com/elastic/apm/issues/71.
+We implement W3C standards, both for the HTTP headers and the binary format.

+We implement the [W3C Trace Context](https://www.w3.org/TR/trace-context-1/) standard.
+Until this standard became final, we used the header name "elastic-apm-traceparent" and we did not support "tracestate".
+Soon after the standard became official, we started to fully align with it.
+For most agents, that was around the 7.6 stack release (we track that through https://github.com/elastic/apm/issues/71).

 ## Error/exception tracking